- How do I access the event details page?

 For more information on that, read Multilanguage Translation Support.

-It sets that page that will open every time an admin click this event in the company event list.
+It sets the page that will open every time an admin clicks on this event in the company event list.

-It's the page where your attendee will land once he accesses the event for the first time after submitting the registration form.
+It's the page where your attendee will land once they access the event for the first time after submitting the registration form.

 Click here for further information on each content page option.

 Select a place listed in the company details.
 For more information, click here.

 Select the organizer responsible for the event.
 The person must be an attendee of the event and must have admin permissions.

 Frequently asked question (FAQ) pages help your business respond to the needs of your audience more quickly and appropriately.
 In case you have an FAQ page, you can add the link to this field.
 The FAQ page will be displayed on the attendee center in the Virtual Lobby.